marivipelaez/machine-learning-in-action/docs/SUPERVISED_LEARNING.md

 n is the number of classes.

+The higher the entropy, the higher the information gain of the data.

 **Gini impurity**

 Probability of choosing an item from the set and the probability of that item in being misclassified: